TodePond/TodePondDotCom/wikiblogarden/blending/worlds/readme.md

 > And I don't see the point in this

-Cellpond would be much better as a game, you see— You could be charging for this— Are you going to make a startup?
+Cellpond would be much better as a game, you see— You could be charging for— Are you going to make a startup?

 Are you looking for investors?